 My art is a quest, not just to replicate the world around me but to express its character.
 So I am not surprised when the character of the person I am painting shows up in my work.
 It is an unconscious transference and it is welcomed.
 I am a Baptist Chaplain (Diplomas in Ministry and Theology) and an Australian Artist (Diploma in Fine Arts).

 My Mother was an Artist and Art Teacher, and I followed in her footsteps for a time, training in Fine Arts for 4 years and teaching Art for 4 years in O’Connor Catholic High School in Armidale, NSW, before becoming a Baptist Minister.
-This is my 9th full-time year as the Chaplain of Shalom (see my CV for other information).
+This is my 9th full-time year as the Chaplain (see my CV for other information).